Houston, TX, Restaurant Management Schools with Certificate Programs

 Other School Option

-Galveston College offers certificates in culinary arts and hospitality management and is located about 42 miles from southern Houston.
+Galveston College offers certificates and associate's degrees in culinary arts and hospitality management and is located about 42 miles from southern Houston.